malloc-nbytes/sic/README.md

-# tfc
+# sic
 Test File Creation

 # Description
-`tfc` is a program which takes a list of *functions* and *arguments* which then produces a text file based on the functions called.
+`sic` is a program which takes a list of *functions* and *arguments* which then produces a text file based on the functions called.

 # Requirements
 - Haskell